Curry Kabocha Squash Soup

 - Add squash, broth, coconut milk, and curry.
 Bring to a boil, lower the heat and simmer Curry Kabocha Squash Soup for 20 minutes or until the squash is soft.

 - Add lime juice, salt, and pepper.
-Puree in batched in a food processor or with an immersion blender.
+Puree in batches in a food processor or with an immersion blender.

 - Top Curry Kabocha Squash Soup with a drizzle of coconut milk and serve.